everydayintech/PSTool/README.md

 irm pstool.everydayin.tech | iex
 ```

-This will display the PSTool prompt.
-To get a menu of available tools, enter a search term, keyword or `?` to list every tool available.
+This will display the `PSTool>` prompt.
+To get a menu of available tools, enter a search term, keyword or `?` and press Enter to list every tool available.
 Enter the identifyer of the tool (specified in `[brackets]`) you wish to use and press Enter.
 You will be asked to confirm before the tool is executed.

+To exit the PSTool prompt, type `exit` and press Enter or press `ctrl + C`.
+PSTool will automatically exit after a tool has been executed.

 ## Shortcuts